waynegramlich/Fab/docs/FabGeometries.md

 ### <a name="fabgeometries----getgeometryinfo"></a>5.1 `FabPolygon.`getGeometryInfo():

-FabPolygon.getGeometryInfo(self, tracing: str = '') -> Tuple[float, float, float, float]:
+FabPolygon.getGeometryInfo(self, tracing: str = '') -> FabGeometries.FabGeometryInfo:

-Return the values needed for a FabGeometry_Info from a FabPolygon.
+Return the FabGeometryInfo for a FabPolygon.
 Returns:
-* (float): The area of the projected FabPolygon.
+* (FabGeometryInfo): The geometry information.
-* (float): The polygon perimeter in millimeters with rounded corners.
-* (float):
-  The minimum internal radius corners for the polygon.
-  -1.0 means no internal corners.
-* (float): The minimum external radius corners for the polygon.

 ### <a name="fabgeometries----get-hash"></a>5.2 `FabPolygon.`get_hash():